doserjef/spOccupancy/README.md

 for full statistical details.
 For a description and tutorial of multi-season (spatio-temporal) occupancy models in `spOccupancy`, see `vignette("spaceTimeModels")`.
 For a tutorial on spatially-varying coefficient models in `spOccupancy`, see `vignette("svcUnivariateHTML")` and keep your eyes out for an upcoming preprint providing recommendations and guidelines on using these models.

 ## References

-Doser, J. W., Finley, A. O., Kéry, M., and Zipkin, E. F. (2022a).
+Doser, J. W., Finley, A. O., Kery, M., and Zipkin, E. F. (2022a).
 spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models.
 Methods in Ecology and Evolution.
 <https://doi.org/10.1111/2041-210X.13897>.